Malow/MaloWBotLK/README.md

 Request an external cooldown to be cast on you like Pain Supression or Hand of Sacrifice:
 /run mb_SendExclusiveRequest("external")

-Request an external cooldown to be cast on the raid like improved Divine Sacrifice:
+Request a Paladin with Improved Divine Sacrifice to cast it:
-/run mb_SendExclusiveRequest("external", "raid")
+/run mb_SendExclusiveRequest("impdivinesac")

 Toggle auto-rotation on/off on your commander:
 /run if mb_doAutoRotationAsCommander then mb_doAutoRotationAsCommander = false; else mb_doAutoRotationAsCommander = true; end